taskflow/taskflow/README.md

 ![](image/framework.png)

-Cpp-Taskflow provides visualization of the underlying executor's activities to help users analyze their program's performance.
+Cpp-Taskflow let users easily monitor the thread activities and analyze their programs' performance through chrome://tracing.

 ![](image/timeline.png)

 Cpp-Taskflow is committed to support both academic and industry research projects, making it reliable and cost-effective for long-term and large-scale developments.